Insteon Binding

 # Keypads

-Each button will send out a message for a different, predefined group.
-Complicating matters further, the button numbering used internally by the device must be mapped to whatever labels are printed on the physical buttons of the device.
+The Insteon keypad devices typically control one main load and have a number of buttons that will send out group broadcast messages to trigger a scene.
+To use the main load switch within openHAB, link the modem and device with the set buttons as usual.
+For the scene buttons, each one will send out a message for a different, predefined group.
+The button numbering used internally by the device must be mapped to whatever labels are printed on the physical buttons of the device.
 Here is an example correspondence table:

 Group Button Number 2487S Label